giladdana1/attenti/README.md

 # attenti
+I didn't manage to convert values on the converter site, however task number 6 combines both ui and server so i hope it covers it....
 This exercise is written in python on an online interperter you need to have python install on your machine Install Python 3.6 using the MSI available in python.org download page.